jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 In this assignment, you'll be investigating the performance impacts of different out-of-order core designs on a set of RISC-V benchmarks.
 The goals of this assignment are:

-- Show how applications have different behaviors as the microarchitecture changes.
+- Show how applications have different behaviors as the micro-architecture changes.
 - Give you experience investigating the *bottleneck* in a particular architecture.
 - Improve your understanding of out-of-order processor architecture.